 The Act applies to tenants in residential tenancies, whether you rent general premises (a house or unit), or moveable dwelling premises (a site or van in a caravan park).
 The Act also applies to residents who rent a room and share facilities in rooming accommodation.
 Some sections of the Act also apply to prospective tenants and residents.

-For more information about who is covered by the Act see the Renting in Queensland Tenancy facts sheet.
+For more information about who is covered by the Act see the Renting in Queensland facts sheet or contact us for advice.

 Checklist

 The lessor, agent or provider must: